How to Buy Padlocks Suitable for Your Needs

 What is the padlock for?
 What security level do you need?

-You need to decide what the padlock is used for.
+You need to decide what the padlock is used for and how likely it is to be attacked.
 Is it locking an expensive Motorbike or bicycle?
 Is it for a communal gate or store where you have lots of people using it?
 Is it school or leisure centre lockers?
+There would be little point fitting a £20 padlock to a £15000 motorbike as it will be easy pickings for thieves but at the same time if you have a very high security padlock and a weak chain then that will be the target.
+It is important to make sure that all the locking points are equally secure so you dont have a weak point.

 Where is it being used?
 Is it internal or external?